 Monthly Allocation of Telemetered Local Producers

 AMR Local Producers injecting on the Distribution Grid are telemetered by the DSO.
-For each AMR Local Producer pr, the Peak Metering Value (PMVm,pr) for month m is determined based on the maximum validated Entry Energy Metering (XEM’h,pr) of the last 12 months for the considered Local Producer pr.
+For each AMR Local Producer pr, the Peak Metering Value (PMVm,pr) for month m is determined based on the maximum validated Entry Energy Metering (EEM’h,pr) of the last 12 months for the considered Local Producer pr.
 Each AMR Local Producer is located at a Distribution Network.

-PMVm,pr,AMR=maxlast12monthsXEMh,pr,AMR'
+PMVm,pr,AMR=maxlast12monthsEEMh,pr,AMR'